 Additional information, as well as course descriptions, can be found in the

-The Master of Arts in Teaching Earth Science leads to provisional certification for teaching Earth Science in secondary schools in New York State.
+The Master of Arts in Teaching Earth Science leads to initial certification for teaching Earth Science in secondary schools in New York State.
 It also prepares the student for the examination for permanent certification.
 There is no residence requirement.
 Students must complete at least one year of college-level study of a foreign language.
 Students interested in the M.A.T. program must apply through the School of Professional Development.
 Apply here: School of Professional Development.

 Students are required to complete with an average grade of B or higher 15 credits in Earth Science courses and 27 credits in pedagogical courses and teaching experience.
 The departmental M.A.T. advisor, in consultation with the student, will determine a set of Earth Science courses for the M.A.T. degree in Earth Science.
+Printable Checklist of the science course requirements.

 When all program requirements are completed, the departmental M.A.T. advisor will consult with the director of the Science Education Program to determine whether all state-mandated education courses have been completed.
-If they conclude that all requirements have been met, they will inform the Associate Dean of the School of Professional Development that the requirements for provisional certification have been fulfilled and recommend to the Dean of the Graduate School that the M.A.T. degree should be granted.
+If they conclude that all requirements have been met, they will inform the Associate Dean of the School of Professional Development that the requirements for initial certification have been fulfilled and recommend to the Dean of the Graduate School that the M.A.T. degree should be granted.

 Although full-time students can complete all requirements for the M.A.T. degree within three semesters, part-time students will require additional time to complete the degree requirements.